 When a company or consultant approaches your organization about donating a service, do some internal evaluation about what is being proposed, and what you think your own staff and resource commitment will be to make the pro bono service something that serves your mission.

 Always treat the company or consultant with the utmost professionalism.
 Provide them with information and feedback at all stages clearly and quickly.
 If, in the beginning, the company or consultant doesn't talk about creating a contract for this project, then you bring it up and make sure it happens.

 How can you find pro bono assistance?
-In addition to the traditional channels for volunteer recruitment (contacting your local volunteer center, circulating opportunities among existing volunteers, donors, board members and other supporters), try target-marketing volunteer recruitment to specific groups via the Internet.
+In addition to the traditional channels for volunteer recruitment (contacting your local volunteer center, circulating opportunities among existing volunteers, donors, board members and other supporters), try target-marketing volunteer recruitment to specific groups via the Internet (link no longer available).
 Also see Feeling Good About Doing Good, by Contract Professional magazine.
 "Contractors who donate their IT talents to help others find they receive more than 'thank yous' in return -- they're developing new skills, making friends, and gaining personal satisfaction. "